Learning Experiences:

 • Residents will become oriented to the services and resident expectations at the practice site.

-• Resident will complete initial self-evaluations and reflections that will guide the program director and preceptors in developing an individualized development plan for the resident.
+• Residents will complete initial self-evaluations and reflections that will guide the program director and preceptors in developing an individualized development plan for the resident.

 Pharmacist Patient Care Services